rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/faq.md

 ## What is a Side Token (mirror ERC20)?

-Side Token is an ERC777 representation of a ERC20 compatible tokens which is on another network(could be  on Ethereum or RSK network).
+Side Token is an ERC777 representation of a ERC20 compatible tokens which is on another network(could be  on Ethereum or Rootstock network).
 The Side Token displays the exact same properties as the standard ERC20 token and allows it to be used in all the same places as ERC20.

 ## What is the purpose of having a Side Token?